renaudjenny/TellTime/README.md

 ## Minimum required

-Works with Xcode 11 Beta 7.
+Works with Xcode 11.

 ## TODO

-* 🛠 Test on a real device
+* ✅ Test on a real device
 * 🛠 Test on MacOS Catalina
 * 🛠 Add an icon
 * 🛠 Improve UI